NicolasHeine/half-life-console-fonts-css/README.md

 </div>
 ```

-> If you want to use the font 2, just replace 'h-l1' by 'h-l2'
+> If you want to use the font 2, just replace `h-l1` by `h-l2`.

 ## Quick start with Javascript

-Download the minify version of CSS (like we saw [before](#quick-start---jsless)) + download the minify version of Javascript
+Download the minify version of CSS (like we saw [before](#quick-start---jsless)) + download the minify version of Javascript:
 * [`/dist/js/`](https://github.com/NicolasHeine/Half-Life-Console-Fonts-CSS/tree/master/dist/js)

 > Like for the CSS, choose the font you want!

 ### How to use

-Use the main class of the font to choose which text should be transform
+Use the main class of the font to choose which text should be transform:
 ```html
 <div class="h-l1">Hello World!</div>
 ```

-The script will automaticly transform it like we saw [before](#quick-start---jsless)
+The script will automaticly transform it like we saw [before](#quick-start---jsless).

 ## Options

-Each fonts have multiple settings
+Each fonts have multiple settings.

-> You can change the prefix from `h-l1` to `h-l2` for the second font
+> You can change the prefix from `h-l1` to `h-l2` for the second font.

 ### Colors
 ```